infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - It is delivered by family specialists who serve as family-centered, clinical case managers and home-based counselors working across all settings in tailoring services for individual children.
 - On receipt of a referral, the specialist advises the welfare agency, advocates for the young person, and investigates alternative school options.

+#### Results:
+* indicated that at 42-month follow-up those in the control group were 2.5 times more likely to engage in an extreme proportion of days on suspension (>1% of school days).
+* When the population was separated into a younger and older subset, there was no significant effect for the younger group but a significant impact was retained for the older category, with the control group being more than four times as likely to be suspended.
+* evaluation of the family-specialist coordinated programme did not find any impact on the extreme number of school-to-school movements, which is defined as more than three placements per year.

 ##### The Way Home